 - Early-onset shell rot will generally appear as white patches on the shell.
 It can also look like indentations or bits of shell missing.
 The infected part will often be soft to the touch, and in severe cases, you can actually start to see bits of flesh.

 - Skin fungal infections can look similar, and will often look like bits of white patches.
 Generally, your turtle’s skin should be bright, and any colors very prominent.
-Dull or grey colors for sliders is a sign of a bad diet and/or a fungal infection.
+Dull or grey colors for sliders are a sign of a bad diet and/or a fungal infection.

 How do you treat shell rot and fungal infections?

 If that doesn’t work after a week, you should try the 2nd method.
 You will need is either a bottle of povidone-iodine 10% solution or betadine, some Q-tips, tissues and a spare box or container to put your turtle in.

 - Make sure your turtle is completely dry.